sourabh69733/sourabh69733/README.md

 - 👋 Hi, I’m Sourabh
 - 👀 I’m interested in the startup, mathematics, and deep reinforcement learning
-- 🌱 I’m learning data science and web development
+- 🌱 I’m learning data science and web development ( main focus on backend tech )
 - ✨ I’m looking to collaborate on web and Andriod development, building software for analysing, collecting and working with data.
 - 📫 How to reach me sourabhsahu69733@gmail.com